-At Qtechnology, we customize advanced computer vision solutions, which are based on our smart camera modules, with exchangeable camera heads, designed in-house to fit each customer’s specific needs.
+At Qtechnology, we customise advanced computer vision solutions, which are based on our smart camera modules, with exchangeable camera heads, designed in-house to fit each customer’s specific needs.
 In contrast to generic stand-alone smart cameras, our smart cameras perform image-processing directly in the camera.
 A major benefit is the ability to run as a complete standalone image-processing system, without the need for an external PC or other product integration.

 Our camera platform has Gigabit Ethernet connections, display interfaces, display port or HDMI, USB ports and Cfast card interface or similar.
 By connecting a screen, keyboard, and mouse to the camera you will have a full computer available.

-All cameras are running GNU/Linux, a secure and stable environment and further, it provides access to several open source libraries and applications for image processing and application development as well as third-party libraries supporting V4L2 API.
+All cameras are running GNU/Linux, a secure and stable environment and further, it provides access to several open-source libraries and applications for image processing and application development as well as third-party libraries supporting V4L2 API.

 Qtechnology Gives You The Ability To See Beyond The Visible

 We are developing computer vision solutions with a range of different imaging technologies, with an analysis range across the electromagnetic spectrum.
-Our solutions are not restricted to simply analyzing the portion of the electromagnetic spectrum that is visually perceivable by humans, as we are also providing infrared, ultraviolet and x-ray imaging technology.
+Our solutions are not restricted to simply analysing the portion of the electromagnetic spectrum that is visually perceivable by humans, as we are also providing infrared, ultraviolet and x-ray imaging technology.